JackWrion/IoT_LAB_2024/Lab_03/readme.md

 ## HOW TO USE

-- 1. Create 2 virtual Port with com0com
+- 1. **Create 2 virtual Port with com0com**

     In my case, there are 2 ports, namely COM5 and COM6.

-- 2. Assign one of two ports to Hercules
+- 2. **Assign one of two ports to Hercules**

     My Hercules Terminal is opened with port COM5

-- 3. Customize your dashboard on Adafruit
+- 3. **Customize your dashboard on Adafruit**

     A button is assigned to feed "led"

     Another button is assigned to feed "water-heater"

     A slider is assigned to feed "air-conditioner"

-- 4. Clone this project and run main.py
+- 4. **Clone this project and run main.py**

-Remember change USERNAME and PASSWORD in main.py (on line 12 and 14)
+    Remember to change USERNAME and PASSWORD in main.py (on line 12 and 14)

-- 5. Monitoring using dashboard
+- 5. **Monitoring using dashboard**

-Using button and slider on your dashboard to send data
+    Using the buttons and slider on your dashboard to send data

     Don't forget using Herculer to respond "0:ack:0"

 ## EXAMPLE AND DEMO
 Have a look at my dashboard: https://io.adafruit.com/jackwr/dashboards/my-smart-home